alfito234/gigih-final-project/readme.md

 ### GET /videos/:id/comment

----

-Return all comments from databases in certain videos id.
+Retrieve all comments from the database related to a certain video ID.

 - **URL Params**
   None